diegovidal/sample-articles/README.md

   * Show articles not already reviewed
   * Set as reviewed (isReview)
   * Set as favorite or not favorite (isFavorite)
-  * Verify if is all articles isReview
+  * Verify if all articles are isReview
   * Number of article isLike
   * Total number of articles
   * Go to ReviewScreen